swashata/wp-webpack-script/packages/babel-preset-base/README.md

 -   `build`: Use babel to build for nodejs 8.6+.
 Files inside `src` are compiled and put under `lib`.
 All type definitions are stripped and individual type declaration files are created.
 -   `prepare`: Run `build` after `yarn` and before `publish`.
--   `lint`: Lint all files using tslint.
+-   `lint`: Lint all files using eslint.
 -   `test`: Run tests on files using jest.